Bruce Webster (politician): Media career

 Bruce Webster worked in various roles in radio and television news, presentation and reporting at the ABC until the 1960s.
 Bruce joined Qantas in 1966 as PR Manager in San Francisco before moving back to Sydney in 1969 to join commercial media, co-hosting The Today Show on Channel 7 with Patricia Lovell.

 State politics

 In the mid 1970s, Webster left the media to run for New South Wales state politics as a member of the Liberal Party.
-He succeeded Robert Askin in the seat of Pittwater in the 1975 election and was the party's spokesman on Mines and Energy.
+He succeeded Robert Askin in the seat of Pittwater at a 1975 by-election and was the party's spokesman on Mines and Energy.

 Return to media

 Disillusioned with politics he left the parliament after about 4 years and joined Radio station 2UE as News Director before rejoining the ABC, moving to Canberra to present news and sport on 2CN 666 and to host the live radio broadcasts of Parliament on what is now ABC News Radio.